 Pronouns: She / Her / Hers

-May Robinson, the Director of Community Engagement at Mission Partners, leads Mission Partners’ marketing and community engagement activities, including the firm’s Race and Communication training and educational programming.
+May Robinson, is a Senior Marketing Strategist at Mission Partners where she supports on Mission Partners’ marketing and community engagement activities.
 She leverages more than fifteen years of client service experience; more than a decade of public relations, marketing, and event planning experience; and a lifelong commitment to intercultural education.

 May was born in the Philippines, grew up in Montgomery County, Maryland, lived in Baltimore for six years, and then San Diego for seven years before returning to Montgomery County in 2019.
 As a multiracial immigrant and first-generation college student with bicoastal experiences, she brings a unique perspective through her lived experiences and is passionate about advancing racial equity through a humanistic approach that centers on anti-Black racism.
 May piloted an award-winning program for Black and Brown high school students in San Diego to receive an introductory public relations education through the Public Relations Society of America (PRSA)’s San Diego chapter.
 She currently serves on the Coordinating Committee for the Montgomery County Racial Equity (MORE) Network and is a member of the Black and Brown Coalition for Academic Equity and Excellence and Washington Women in Public Relations (WWPR).